 Making your own flag spotter is easier than you think.
 This is a simple project that requires only a few basic components and can be quietly started in less than 30 minutes.
 Cool right?

-In this article, we explain how you can easily build a simflag, flag spotter or iFlag yourself!
-We will tell you which materials you need and give you tips and tricks to get the most out of your simflag.
+In this article we explain how you can easily build your own simflag, flag spotter or iFlag!
+We tell you which materials you need and give you tips and tricks to get the most out of your simflag.
 Are you interested in making your own simflag?
 If so, this blog post is definitely for you!
 Are you not so handy and prefer to buy an existing product?
 Even then, we have some very interesting products.
 Ready to get started?
 Let's go!

 Which games support a simflag spotter?

-However, it depends per game which signals your simflag's RGB LED can display.
+However, it depends per game what signals your simflag's RGB LED can display.
 The original iFlag is intended exclusively for iRacing and supports most functionality and display.
 Other games support the iFlag software not.
-For this, you need other software.
+For this you need other software.
 We will explain this later.

 The list below provides a complete overview of the features and capabilities for each game!